 Papua New Guinea is home to hundreds of culturally different clans and tribes.
-Thanks to the rugged terrain found in the country, these tribes developed in complete isolation of each other.
+Thanks to the rugged terrain found in the country, these tribes developed in complete isolation from each other.
 Many of them still subscribe to a primitive lifestyle today.
 As much of Papua New Guinea is yet to be discovered, many tribes can be described as being “contacted” in that local authorities know of their existence, but interactions are not common.

 Papua New Guineans are considered to be quite casual and easy going and their etiquette system focuses on reciprocity and they take great pride in being hospitable.
-By respecting local beliefs, no matter where one travels, a vast array of traditional customs and culture awaits.
+By respecting local beliefs, no matter where one travels, a vast array of traditional customs and cultures awaits.

 There are over 800 spoken languages represented in Papua New Guinea making up a third of all languages in the world.
 Only around 350-450 of these languages are related highlighting the sheer remoteness of the development of the tribes in the country.

 The three most widely used languages are English, conversational Tok Pidgin and Hiri Motu.
 English is taught in schools and is also the language of business and government.
-Tok Pidgin is the preferred method of communication of many of the residents of Papua New Guinea, while Hiri Motu is spoken only on the south coast in Papua.
+Tok Pidgin is the preferred method of communication of many of the residents of Papua New Guinea, while Hiri Motu is spoken only on the south coast of Papua.

 Minority religions found in Papua New Guinea include the Bahá’i Faith and Islam.

 Papua New Guinea Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Papua New Guinea.